Performance Under Pressure: Proactive Stress Management for Firefighters

 Practical Tools to Manage Stress

 Once you know what stress looks like, the next step is doing something about it.
-These tools don’t have to be complicated—they’re small, practical things you can work into your day to stay sharp and resilient.
+The good news is, stress management doesn’t have to be complicated.

 Behavioral: Build better routines.
 Plan your meals, limit caffeine late in the day, and watch your alcohol intake.
 Create small rituals—like a walk after shift or time with family—that keep you grounded and balanced.

 On the Job: Control what you can.
 Preparation is your edge—it keeps you confident under pressure and capable when it matters most.
-Use checklists, follow established routines, and communicate clearly to reduce mistakes under pressure.
+Use checklists, follow established routines, and communicate clearly to minimize mistakes.
 After tough calls, take a few minutes with your crew to debrief and reset before moving on.

 The Bottom Line

-Stress is part of this job, and it always will be.
-But how you respond, recover, and manage it determines whether it sharpens you or breaks you down.
+Stress is part of this job—and always will be.
+But how you respond, recover, and manage it determines whether it sharpens you or wears you down.

-By understanding the difference between helpful and harmful stress—and between short-term hits and long-term wear—you put yourself in position to act before stress takes control.
+By understanding the difference between helpful and harmful stress—and between short-term hits and long-term wear—you give yourself the power to act before stress takes control.